Slideshow: A Visual Guide to Understanding Bronchitis

 What is Bronchitis?

 Bronchitis is an inflammation in the lungs that some people call a chest cold.
 It can be a miserable, but minor, illness that follows a viral illness like the common cold -- or may follow a more serious condition like a chronic smoker's hack.
 Bronchitis can also be caused by exposure to smoke, chemical irritants, or bacteria.
-A cough, phlegm, and feeling tired are typical symptoms of bronchitis, but these are also symptoms of other illnesses, so getting the right diagnosis is important.
+A cough, phlegm, and feeling tired are typical symptoms of bronchitis, but these are also symptoms of other illnesses, so getting the right diagnosis and treatment is important.

 Bronchitis: Inside Your Lungs